smangelschots/Trinity/README.md

 ## Features

-- The ORM can handle SQL server, OleDb (access) and MySql...
+- The Querybuilder can handle SQL server, OleDb (access) and MySql...
 - Convention over configuration
 - Fluent api Linq
 - Db like statements